 The New York Yankees are one of the world’s most recognized and popular sports franchises.
 They are also the world’s most hated team.

 Howard Stern has one of the largest radio audiences in history.
-He gets more TSL from those who say they hate him than those who say they love him.
-He gets enough complaints to make your general manager want to leave the industry!
+He gets more time spent listening from those who say they hate him than those who say they love him.
+He gets enough complaints to make any general manager want to leave the industry!

 Good Complaints vs. Bad Complaints

 On the other hand, going out of your way to cause listeners to complain isn’t the objective, either.
 Not all complaints are created equal.

 Keep a finger on the pulse of the target audience, and by all means, monitor feedback.
 Never ignore complaints.
 Each listener that takes the time to comment deserves a response.
 But learn to tell a good complaint from a bad one.